 Location: Dearborn, Michigan

-What to do: Discover firsthand how some of the past's biggest innovators, including Henry Ford and the Wright Brothers, lived and plied their trade.
+What to do: Discover firsthand how big innovators of the past, including Henry Ford and the Wright Brothers, lived and plied their trade.
 Historic districts re-create homes, workshops, government buildings, and more.
 You can even hop on a Model T for a ride.